BOTSlab/puck_calib/README.md

 # Instructions

-Set the name of the input image in `correspondences_from_picks.py` along with parameters of the grid of target objects.
-If using ROS, you could potentially use `correspondences_from_tags.py` (but this file has not been touched in many years).
+Set the name of the input image along with parameters of the calibration grid in `input.py`.
+Now run `correspondences_from_picks.py`.
+If using ROS, you could potentially use `correspondences_from_tags.py` from AprilTags detected in a camera or stored image, but this file has not been touched in many years.
 The result is `known_correspondences.csv`.

 Next, run `interpolator.py`.
 It produces the file `interpolated_correspondences.csv`.